 Why is High Availability required?

 HA is a broad topic in SharePoint.
 There are entire whitepapers and articles about it online, such as this documentation via TechNet.
 To simplify the concept, at least for this article, realize that ZDP (and also MinRole) originated in SharePoint Online (SPO).
 In SPO, virtualized servers have redundancies built-in, so that two of the same role of server from the same SharePoint farm won’t live on the same host or rack.
 This makes SPO more fault-tolerant.
 You can model the same situation by having two of each SharePoint Server role on separate hosts on different racks in your own data center, with a shared router or cabling between racks to make for quicker communication.
 You can also simply have two physical servers for each SharePoint Server role set up in a test environment (choosing separate power bars for each half of your farm and making sure that routing between the set of servers is fast and, if possible, bypasses the wider network traffic for lower latency).

 The goals here are high availability and fault tolerance.
 That means top priorities are separating the roles across racks or servers, making sure you have two of every role, facilitating quick network traffic between these two tiers, and making sure your setup has systems in place to monitor and automatically failover database servers.
-In terms of manually installing services in SharePoint (as when choosing the ‘Custom’ role) it is important that the services have redundancy inside the farm.
-For example, Distributed Cache is clustered, your farm has multiple WFEs, you set up Application and Search servers in pairs.
+In terms of manually installing services in SharePoint (as when choosing the ‘Custom’ role), it is important that the services have redundancy inside the farm.
+For example, Distributed Cache is clustered, your farm has multiple WFEs, and you set up Application and Search servers in pairs.
 That way, in the event, that one server has a serious issue, the other can handle user load.